 To brand a business is to define, position, and deliver an identity.
 Branding is related to increasing loyalty to a specific good or service.
 Brand management includes managing the tangible and intangible characteristics of a business, product, or service.
-The tangible characteristics include the product itself, price, packaging, and customer / user experience.
+The tangible characteristics include the product, price, packaging, and user experience.
 The intangible characteristics include emotional connections with the business, product, or service.
-It is all about capturing a niche market for your product / service and about creating confidence that you are the unique solution to a specific problem.
+Capture a niche market for your product / service and create confidence that you are the unique solution to a specific problem.

 What is the Definition of a Brand

 A brand is the name given to a specific business, product, or service.
 It is similar to the current meaning of the word “Trademark.”
 A trademark includes any word, name, symbol, device, or any combination, used to distinguish the goods / services of one provider from those of others.
 A strong brand differentiates your products from your competitors.
 A brand is a promise that the product will perform according to customer expectations.
 It also shapes a customer’s expectations about a business, product, or service.
 Some examples of brands are McDonald’s, Mercedes-Benz, Coca-Cola, Google and CNN.

 How to Come Up with a Brand Name

 A brand name helps the customer identify and differentiate one product from another.
 It should be chosen very carefully as it captures the uniqueness of a business, product, or service.
 It should be easily noticed, and its meaning should be stored and triggered in the memory instantly.
 Choice of a brand name can require a lot of research.
 Brand names can be associated with places (Air India, British Airways), animals (Dove soap, Fox News), and people (Louis Vuitton, Michael Kors).
 A brand could be a specific product line (Sports Illustrated magazine, DieHard battery) or represent the entire company (General Electric, LG).

 – A Brand Name should be unique and distinctive (Bank of America).